Raja Muhammad Sarwar: Biography

+Indo-Pakistani war of 1947-1948

 In 1946–47, Lt.
-Sarwar was promoted as army captain and decided to attend the signal course before Capt.
-Sarwar was recommissioned in the Pakistan Army Corps of Signals in 1947, and directed towards attending the Military College of Signals.
-After hearing the news of the first war between India and Pakistan over Jammu and Kashmir, Capt.
-Sarwar immediately wanted volunteered but refrained due to his officers wanted him to complete his schooling on the military signals, which he completed after a year.
-In 1948, Capt.
-Sarwar took over the command of the 2nd Battalion of the Punjab Regiment of the Pakistan Army as its commanding officer and was deployed on frontline.
+Sarwar was promoted to army captain and decided to attend the signal course before he was recommissioned in the Pakistan Army Corps of Signals in 1947, and directed towards attending the Military College of Signals.
+After hearing the news of the First Kashmir War between India and Pakistan over Jammu and Kashmir, Sarwar immediately wanted to volunteer.
+He refrained due to his officers wanting him to complete his studies in military signals, which he completed after a year.
+In 1948, Captain Sarwar took command of the 2nd Battalion of the Punjab Regiment of the Pakistan Army and was deployed on the frontline.